CPSC-1517/CPSC-1517.github.io/_lab/Lab-ProjectSelection.md

 > Star-TED – V 2016.2.12.143

-This document contains over 30 distinct scenarios for simple CRUD operations on the **Star-TED** database.
+This document contains upto 20 distinct scenarios for simple CRUD operations on the **StarTED** database.

 ## Choose Your Lab Scenario!